skorhone/cacheloader-consistency/README.md

 This is a test suite for validating, if cache provider implements strong consistency on concurrent cache modifications.

-Use of provider that does not provide strong consistency, may result to stale data in cache.
+Use of provider that does not provide strong consistency may result to stale data in cache.

 Currently this test suite contains tests for eviction